spothero/ace/docs/settings-webpack.md

 #### `plugins`
 An array of [extra plugins](https://webpack.js.org/configuration/plugins) to add to the development build.

+#### `flags`
+A string signifying the [flags](https://nodejs.org/de/docs/guides/debugging-getting-started/#command-line-options) to pass to the node development server exactly as they should be passed through.

 ### `test`
 Options that are added during a test build.